-This strategy often calls for a significant period of time, several weeks or even months, where the trade is out of the money.
-Treat the COT as turning a large tanker ship analogy – it ain’t quick!
+This strategy often calls for a significant period, several weeks or even months, where the trade is out of the money.
+Treat the COT as turning a giant tanker ship analogy – it isn’t quick!

 To balance this ‘slow’ strategy we’ve decided to include a portion of the Slow Trader fund in our intraday trading.
-That sounds fancy, but is just a way of saying we trade with charts that are incorporated within the day.
-In our case 1, 2, 15 and 60 minute charts.
+In our case 1, 2, 15 and 60-minute charts.

-In this instance we take as many as 9 to 15 trades a day and normally complete all trades before the end of the day.
+In this instance, we take as many as 9 to 15 trades a day and regularly complete all trades before the end of the day.
 I’ll discuss our strategies for intraday trading in next week’s blog.